flueke/mvme/README.md

     configs (and possibly custom sections) out
   - deserialize config. this can then be used to construct a readout parser

+* stack batch execution
+  - Used to execute large command lists by splitting them into max sized stack chunks and running those.
+Max size means that the command stack does not overflow.
+  - Important: delays are needed in init sequences (wait after module reset).
+    The MVLC can not handle these natively.

 FIXME: open issues
 - how to detect and handle single vs multicrate setups?